Moldovan-Paul/TravelWise/README.md

 # About TravelWise
 <img width="500" alt="Flight Screen" src="https://user-images.githubusercontent.com/98110966/190630679-b41791bc-aff7-4808-bf7b-feafcb9298ad.png"><img width="500" alt="Accommodation Screen" src="https://user-images.githubusercontent.com/98110966/190630713-4f8e7474-d5d8-4d36-b9aa-922b935f8f3d.png">
 # Overview
 TravelWise is an iOS app that helps travellers gather information regarding flights and accommodations available around the globe.
-It is built using the **Swift** programming language and its **UIKit** framework.
-Two APIs are used for fetching data about flights and accommodations.
+It is built using the **Swift** programming language and its **UIKit** framework. **Two APIs** are used for fetching data.
 More about API usage [here].

 FOR VIDEO DEMNOSTRATION PLEASE REFER TO THE FOLLOWING ANCHORS: